TheVirtuoid/FunWithJavaScript-Public/games/hold-that-tower/design.md

     - Armor starting value is always 0.
     - When damage is taken, two numbers are computed: towerDamage and armorDamage.
     - towerDamage = totalDamage - armor * totalDamage.
 Fractions are rounded down.
-    - armorDamage = Always 1% (this may change in the future)
+    - armorDamage = Always 1% for missiles and 5% for enemies (this may change in the future)
     - towerDamage is returned to the calling function.
     - armor can never go below 0
-    - Example 1: armor = .9, damage = 100, towerDamage = 10, armorDamage = .2, final armor = .89
-    - Example 2: armor = .5, damage = 100, towerDamage = 50, armorDamage = .5, final armor = .49
-    - Example 3: armor = .1, damage = 100, towerDamage = 90, armorDamage = .1, final armor = .09
-    - Example 4: armor = 0, damage = 100, towerDamage = 100, armorDamage = 0, final armor = 0

 ### Gun
 1. Properties: